laila910/E-WomonStore/README.md

 # E-WomonStore
- E-commerce by NodeJs ,Mongodb and angular
+ E-commerce web application by Node.Js,Express.Js ,Mongodb and angular

+# Objective
+ The Objective is to build a Ecommerce web application where users can buy and sell products online.